yashy3nugu/Stanford-Dogs-InceptionV3/README.md

 - ***Testing accuracy*** = 72%

 ***Note*** - The trained weights have been provided in the repo.
 Importing them has been desribed in the instructions below.

+# Instructions

+1. Open the ***Dog_classifier.ipynb*** file.
+2. After opening click on the 'Open in Colab' button.
+This will redirect you to a google colab environment.
+3.